Max Planck Institute of Immunobiology and Epigenetics: History

 The institute was founded in 1961 and grew out of the research activities of the pharmaceutical company Wander AG in Freiburg.
 By the 1970s, MPIIE was engaged in studies focusing on interactions between infectious agents, particularly endotoxin, and the human immune system.
 The research scope was then expanded into cellular and molecular mechanisms of B and T cells in the next decade.
 From the 1990s, the institute focused increasingly on genetic imprinting and epigenetics.
 The research fields were later expanded to include molecular mechanisms of lymphoid cell differentiation and the regulation of genes via extracellular signals.
 In 2007, the Max Planck Institute of Immunobiology included epigenetics as a new research department and thus the institute was formally renamed the Max Planck Institute of Immunobiology and Epigenetics in 2010.

 Organization

-The Max Planck Institute of Immunobiology and Epigenetics is organised into four departments (currently Chromatin Regulation, Epigenetics, Developmental Immunology & Biological Physics).
+The Max Planck Institute of Immunobiology and Epigenetics is organised into five departments (currently Chromatin Regulation, Epigenetics, Developmental Immunology, Biological Physics & Developmental Epigenetics).
 In addition to the four departments, ten research groups are currently active at MPI-IE, as well as 1 emeritus research group.
 They are either department-associated or department-independent.
 All groups are considered equivalent.
 The institute also included an adjunct University Department on Molecular Immunology headed by Michael Reth from 2002 to 2017, the Spemann Laboratory from 1990 to 2021, which aimed to promote the early independence of junior scientists.